 How To Get A Toddler To Use The Toilet Instead Of The Potty.

 Once your child is potty trained and out of diapers, you will want to be able to get your child to use the toilet, especially if they are starting school soon.
 The transition to using the toilet is usually easy, as it’s not such a massive jump from potty to the toilet as it is from diapers to a potty!
-I used a special potty training seat that goes over the toilet seat like this one which helps the child feel more secure on the toilet.
+I used a special potty training seat that goes over the toilet seat which helps the child feel more secure on the toilet.
 I followed the same reward principle as I did with the potty training, and it seemed to work well.

 Read how to remove wee from a mattress in this post.